Atlassian Team Playbooks

 Infrastructure as code describes the managing and provisioning of computer data centers through machine-readable definition files (e.g. YAML-Config Files).
 Instead of using physical hardware configuration or interactive configuration tools.

-The term "Infrastructure as Code" was first used by Andrew Clay Shafer and Patrick Debois in 2009.
-At the time, the two developers were working at Google on a project to automate the provisioning of physical servers.
-Since then, many companies have adopted the concept.
-Today, it is a best practice for infrastructure management.
+The term infrastructure as code was first used by Andrew Clay Shafer and Patrick Debois in 2009.
+At the time they were working on a project at Google to automate the provisioning of physical servers.
+Since then, many companies adopted the concept.
+Nowadays, it is a best practice for managing infrastructure.

 Infrastructure as code (IaC) compared to traditional infrastructure provisioning